DOI-USGS/ISIS3/Introduction_to_ISIS.md

     viewer application window will open.

 2. Select Open... from the File menu.
 A dialog box labeled "Open" will appear.
-Images in the native ISIS3 format are called ISIS3 cubes or simply cubes.
+Images in the native ISIS format are called ISIS cubes or simply cubes.

-      - Find the directory containing your ISIS3 cubes
+      - Find the directory containing your ISIS cubes
       - Select one or more to open
       - Click the Open button